Key takeaways

 Normalize scope categories

 Break each estimate into mitigation, remediation, contents handling, and reconstruction.
-This prevents apples-to-oranges comparisons.
+This prevents apples-to-oranges comparisons and reveals which bidder is actually including the full project.

 - 2